Psychology, Philanthropy, & Pride

 The Role of Philanthropy in Allyship

-Pride is a time to honor and celebrate identity, visibility, and progress within the community.
+Pride is a time to honor identity, visibility, and progress within the community.
 It’s also a time to reflect on the responsibility that comes with allyship, particularly for those in positions of privilege.
 True allyship calls for advocacy, accountability, and creating opportunities for those who have been historically excluded.

 Advocacy can take many forms.
 It’s in how we spend our time, use our voices, and invest our resources.
 Philanthropy, whether through financial support, volunteering your time, or amplifying marginalized voices, is one of the most powerful ways to turn that support into meaningful change.
 Supporting LGBTQIA+ initiatives through philanthropic giving helps fund the research, programs, and outreach that build community, promote inclusion, and break down stigma.